-When you share the campaign URL in a Facebook status update, or add a comment to a Comments Widget, Facebook adds some extra elements to the News Feed post, such as an image and a title.
+When you share your campaign URL in a Facebook status update, Facebook adds some extra elements to the News Feed post, such as an image and a title.
 These elements come from special Open Graph Meta Tags that we serve to Facebook.

 Checking Meta Tags

 To check what values we are serving to Facebook, use Facebook’s Debugger Tool and enter your campaign URL.
 Make sure to enter the URL we provide; the debugger tool does not work for Facebook URLs.

 Important: If you make changes to the meta tags as described below, Facebook may not pick up the changes because of the way it caches Pages.
 You can resolve this by using Facebook’s Debugger Tool.
 When you enter a campaign URL, Facebook updates its cache with the new information.